arabellas-craft/arabellas-craft.github.io/free-tarot-spreads.md

 </div>
 <br><br>

-<h2><a href="/free-tarot-spreads/healing/">Healing & Grounding Tarot Spreads</a></h2>
+<h2><a href="/free-tarot-spreads/healing/">Healing & Grounding Tarot & Oracle Spreads</a></h2>
 <p>Spreads for moments when you feel scattered, overwhelmed, or stuck in a difficult emotional place.
-These focus on processing what's already happening and re-establishing steadiness.
+These work with tarot or oracle cards and focus on processing what's already happening and re-establishing steadiness.
 Accessible at any reading level.</p>
 <div class="gallery tarot-gallery">
 {% for post in site.posts %}
   {% if post.category == 'Healing and Health' %}